-Union bargaining employees, upon retirement, are entitled to be paid for unused sick leave at a rate equal to twentyfive percent (25%) of the full value of the first ninety (90) days and thereafter, fifty percent (50%) of unused leave.
+Union bargaining employees, upon retirement, are entitled to be paid for unused sick leave at a rate equal to twenty-five percent (25%) of the full value of the first ninety (90) days and thereafter, fifty percent (50%) of unused leave.
+Union employees are required to contribution up to the first ninety (90) days at the twenty-five percent (25%) to a Retirement Heath Savings Program.
 Exempt management employees, upon retirement or termination, are entitled to be paid for unused sick leave at a rate equal to fifty percent (50%) of the full value.
 All other employees, upon retirement or termination, are entitled to be paid for unused sick leave at a rate equal to twenty-five percent (25%) of the full value of the first sixty (60) days and thereafter, fifty percent (50%) of unused leave.
 The District accrues a liability for such amounts based upon its estimate of future retirements.